top of page

 An Expedited Renovation Timeline

-Not ones to shy away from a challenge, we took on this renovation with a nearly impossible timeline—three months, to be exact.
+Not ones to shy away from a challenge (and quite honestly not having the financial flexibility at the time to do anything else) we took on this renovation with a nearly impossible timeline—three months, to be exact.
 During that time, we focused on installing wide-plank French white oak flooring and reconfiguring the kitchen to improve flow and functionality.
 Along the way, we carefully balanced modern updates with rustic, time-worn touches, creating a space that feels fresh yet soulful.

 "Blair leveraged her signature combination of natural textures and art to maximum effect."